Taak Bi Ha cenote

 Dos Ojos cave system

 Taak Bi Ha Cenote is part of the Dos Ojos cave system.
-At this time, the connected system Sistema Sac Actun-Nohoch-Dos Ojos is the world’s second-largest underwater cave system, 376,7 km (234 miles) of underwater lines, with a maximum depth of 119.18 mts (391 ft).
-Dos Ojos section is an anchialine cave system connecting to naturally intruding marine water and tidal influence in the cenotes.
-This cave system’s coastal discharge point(s) has not yet been humanly explored through to the ocean.
+Currently, the Sistema Sac Actun-Nohoch-Dos Ojos is the world’s second-largest underwater cave system.
+It spans 376.7 km (234 miles) of underwater lines and reaches a maximum depth of 119.18 m (391 ft).
+The Dos Ojos section is an anchialine cave system connecting to naturally intruding marine water and tidal influence in the cenotes.
+Humans have not yet explored this cave system’s coastal discharge point(s) through to the ocean.
 By coloring the water, we discovered that large volumes of groundwater were flowing toward Caleta Xel Ha, a nearby coastal lagoon.

-Our article “Sistema Dos Ojos Exploration Project” explains the history exploration in more detail.
+Our article “Sistema Dos Ojos Exploration Project” explains the history of exploration in more detail.

 Dos Ojos system cave lines map